acm-ndsu/acm-ndsu.github.io/_posts/2017-09-12-meeting-minutes.md

 - ICPC

 - SIGs
-  -GDev
+    - GDev
 - Other
     - Food & Drink
         - $150 at MAX
     - CH Robinson email

-#To Accomplish By Next Meeting:
+# To Accomplish By Next Meeting:
 - Send email for MechMania saying 1 more slot, teams not solidified till departure, WILLING TO PAY WHEN SIGNING UP, Due Tuesday 19th, Wednesday permission form, stop by Thursday, verify paid membership, overflow will be
-- send email to Eric and Nate about money by 18t
+- send email to Eric and Nate about money by 18th
 - Send Sig-Dev